Social impact of the COVID-19 pandemic in the United States: Historical context of xenophobia and racism towards Asian Americans

-Impacts of Xenophobia and Racism Towards Asian Americans
+Impacts of xenophobia and racism towards Asian Americans

-The social impacts of racism and xenophobia towards the Asian-American community in the U.S. have had far reaching consequences.
+The social impacts of racism and xenophobia towards the Asian-American community in the U.S. had far reaching consequences.
 For example, a survey conducted in San Francisco found that only 3% of Asian-American residents had been tested for COVID-19, many of whom cited fears of racism and stigma as major contributors to their avoidance of such resources.
-In turn, Asian American health has been disproportionately challenged by the virus, as a study by Chan et al. from Cambridge University found, “that while Asian Americans make up a small proportion of COVID-19 deaths in the USA, they experience significantly higher excess all-cause mortality (3.1 times higher), case fatality rate (as high as 53% higher), and percentage of deaths attributed to COVID-19 (2.1 times higher) compared to non-Hispanic Whites.”
+In turn, Asian American health has been disproportionately challenged by the virus, as a study by Chan et al. from Cambridge University found, "that while Asian Americans make up a small proportion of COVID-19 deaths in the USA, they experience significantly higher excess all-cause mortality (3.1 times higher), case fatality rate (as high as 53% higher), and percentage of deaths attributed to COVID-19 (2.1 times higher) compared to non-Hispanic Whites."
 This speaks to a high burden of disease amongst the Asian American population that is then compounded by horrific acts of racism and xenophobia.

-It is of note that early on in the pandemic, Asian Americans were often left out of the conversation on health disparities.
-Due to a lot of factors, such as lack of trust, language barriers, limited funding, and ultimately “covert and overt forms of racism” at play towards the community, there is a lack of ongoing Asian American and Pacific Islander (AAPI) research related to the particular disparities they face.
+Early on in the pandemic, Asian Americans were often left out of the conversation on health disparities.
+Due to a lot of factors, such as lack of trust, language barriers, limited funding, and ultimately "covert and overt forms of racism" at play towards the community, there was a lack of ongoing Asian American and Pacific Islander (AAPI) research related to the particular disparities they face.
 This gap in recognition of health disparities burden for the community and research is a potential space for improvement moving forward.

-Responses to Xenophobia and Racism: Legislation and Advocacy
+Legislation and advocacy

-To address the disparities faced by the Asian American community, President Joe Biden issued an executive order to ban terminology such as “china virus” and “kung flu” that perpetuate harmful stereotypes and fuel fear-based discrimination.
+To address the disparities faced by the Asian American community, President Joe Biden issued an executive order to ban terminology such as "china virus" and "kung flu" that perpetuate harmful stereotypes and fuel fear-based discrimination.
 Additionally, President Biden signed the COVID-19 Hate Crimes Act into law on May 20, 2021, which allows for expedited reviews of hate crimes at the Department of Justice and provides grants for improving reporting systems at the state level.
-Furthermore, states such as California have allocated millions of dollars to increase data collection and support advocacy efforts.
+Furthermore, states such as California allocated millions of dollars to increase data collection and support advocacy efforts.